SEO ·

 To use Google, search site:yourdomain.com “keyword" and replace “yourdomain.com” with your website and “keyword” with the primary keyword you want to target.

-The SERP will show you a list of pages on your website that may rank for the given keyword (your cannibalized keywords).
-These are your potential cannibalization sources.
+The search engine results page (or SERP) will show you a list of pages on your website that may rank for the given keyword (your cannibalized keywords).

-The next step is to see if cannibalization is causing any problems by checking your SEO metrics to see how well those articles rank for the particular keyword you’re targeting.
+The next step is to see if cannibalization is causing any problems by checking your SEO metrics.

 Let’s look at how to fix keyword cannibalization in five simple steps.